Cross-Model Evaluation Protocol · Review Signal

 • Separate what is well-supported from what is uncertain.

-• Specify what evidence would be needed to validate or falsify.
+• Specify what evidence would be needed to support, challenge, or falsify.

 • Determine if the framing itself contains manipulation.